460+

 Measurable transformation in home affordability

-In 2019, Habitat for Humanity launched Cost of Home, a five-year home affordability advocacy campaign in the U.S. With the goal of influencing policies to support access to affordable homes for 10 million people, in four years, Cost of Home has supported over 300 policy successes and improved access to affordable homes for 6.6 million people.
+In 2019, Habitat for Humanity launched Cost of Home, a five-year home affordability advocacy campaign in the U.S. With the goal of influencing policies to increase access to affordable homes in response to escalating housing challenges, Habitat organizations supported over 460 policy successes and improved access to affordable homes for more than 9.5 million people through Cost of Home.

 Discover our impact

-Explore all the policy successes supported by local and state Habitat organizations through interactive maps, a searchable database and a research report, as well as strategies for advocacy practitioners on creating policy change:
+Explore some of the policy successes supported by local and state Habitat organizations through interactive maps, a searchable database with an accompanying typology brief, and a research report:

 Cost of Home campaign progress reports

-This annual update provides a snapshot of the collective progress being made to change housing policies and systems through the Cost of Home campaign.
+These annual updates provide a snapshot of the collective progress that were being made to change housing policies and systems through the Cost of Home campaign.

 • Woman with sticker that says, "I enrolled!"

-Achieving policy solutions in the four areas laid out by our platform will enable families to have greater access to homes they can afford — and to all the opportunities that follow.
+Achieving policy solutions in the four areas laid out by our Cost of Home campaign platform has enabled families to have greater access to homes they can afford — and to all the opportunities that follow.

 • Family outside their home.